Dana94/2019-website/blog/2020-05-29-css-animations-part-2.md

 With an animation created using `keyframes`, you can use its name to set it as the element's animation.

-If you don't use a keyframe, the only other value to use is `none` to stop an aimation without affecting the other settings.
+If you don't use a keyframe, the only other value to use is `none` to stop an animation without affecting the other settings.

 I created an animation to gently rise and lower an element for a loading screen.